giantmonkey/korona-cloud-client/gem/docs/ProductsApi.md

   commodity_group: 'commodity_group_example', # String | commodity group id to filter by
   assortment: 'assortment_example', # String | assortment id to filter by
   tag: 'tag_example', # String | tag id to filter by
-  number: 'number_example' # String | number of the related object }
+  number: 'number_example', # String | number of the related object
+  name: 'name_example' # String | name of the related object }

 begin